RuneHeus/City-Traffic-Planner/README.md

 # City-Traffic-Planner
-Group project: 2D city and traffic planning tool in Scala/JavaFX.
-Design roads, zones, and land lots, manage traffic rules, calculate fastest routes, verify network quality, visualize road usage, and save/load plans in a custom format.
+This group project transforms the open-source MoVE editor into a 2D city and traffic planning application.
+Users can draw roads with snapping and intersection handling, create zones and land lots, set traffic regulations, calculate fastest routes, verify network quality, and visualize road usage.
+The application supports saving and loading plans in a custom format compatible with other programming languages.
+Designed for modularity, extensibility, and collaborative use.